andrewrk/swig-email-templates/README.md

 ### Example

-The following examples renders two files, `email1.html` and `email2.html`, which are both contained in the cwd.
+The following example renders two files, `email1.html` and `email2.html`, which are both contained in the cwd.
 It uses the context stored in `context/main.json` for rendering, and places the results in the folder `output`.

 ```
-swig-email-templates render email1.html email2.html -o output/ -j context/main.json
+swig-email-templates email1.html email2.html -o output/ -j context/main.json
 ```